magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

 /**
  * Steps:
  * 1. Log in to Admin.
- * 2. Open Search Synonym page.
+ * 2. Open the Search Synonym page.
- * 3. Click on the 'New Synonym Group' button.
+ * 3. Click the 'New Synonym Group' button.
  * 4. Enter data according to a data set.
  * 5. Click the 'Save Synonym Group' button.
  */